Nike Cross Nationals

 Nike Cross Nationals (NXN) (formerly known as Nike Team Nationals) is an invitational cross country meet that serves as the unofficial team national championship of United States high school cross country.
 Sponsored by Nike, It was designed to heighten competition between high school cross country teams nationwide.
-NXN was formerly a part of the Nike Nationals Series, which included national events for indoor and outdoor track before New Balance became the sole national championship events for track and field.
+NXN was formerly a part of the Nike Nationals Series, which included national events for indoor and outdoor track.